It started with a simple idea…

 David Bradley, then owner of The Paint Spot immediately agreed to help find a few artists.
 “David and Tim’s excitement was contagious,” recalls Kim Fjordbotten, who was the art store manager back then.
 “Everyone phoned artists and talked to neighbouring businesses.

-That was back in 1995.
+That was back in 1995, at the advent of its history.
 It started with 35 artists and a few pedestrians.
 Today there are about 400 artists and more than 40,000 visitors.
 It is not a typical event.
 It is a rare and precarious balance between the needs of the artists, the generosity of the merchants, who give up their storefronts, and the public who fill the streets.

 A unique aspect of this festival is that it’s not juried and there are very few guidelines.
 Artists are asked to create art on site and exhibit their own original art.
 Due to overwhelming artist participation, the Art Walk chose to distinguish among mediums (e.g., no photography) rather than to jury the event.
 This allows for organic growth and diversity.
 Every year the art gets stronger and more diverse.
 Where else can you wander among glorious florals, graffiti-style slogans, delicate etchings, mosaic butterflies, and renaissance-style portraits?

-The Paint Spot also provides professional advice and leadership to help artists make the most of their Art Walk connections.
+The Paint Spot will continue to provide professional advice and leadership to help artists make the most of their Art Walk connections.
 For artists of all levels, the Whyte Avenue Art Walk offers a welcoming environment.
 For emerging artists, the Art Walk is a learning experience.
 It provides valuable feedback, an opportunity to build contact lists, and raise profiles.
 The Art Walk showcases many professional artists and university or college graduates.
 It offers everyone the chance to meet and exchange ideas together.
+In facts, history has shown that engagement amongst artists is a genuine perk that artists look forward to.

 Nurturing new art patrons is a vitally important aspect of the Art Walk.
 When there are thousands of art works on display, pedestrians are exposed to a rare feast of diverse artistic ventures.
 If they are curious about what they see, they can strike up a conversation with the artists themselves.
 If they love what they see, the Art Walk provides a more personal way of buying art, directly from the artist.
 Many people have purchased their first piece of original art at the Art Walk, and return each year to build their collection.
 “I feel we are also doing important work creating new patrons for art in Edmonton,” says Fjordbotten, “I know that once an individual acquires an original piece of art they will continue to collect art throughout their lives.”